ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-renderer/index.md

 title: "Cell Renderer"
 ---

 By default the grid will create the cell values using simple text.
-If you want more complex HTML inside the cells you can achieve this using cell renderers.
+If you want more complex HTML inside the cells you can achieve this using Cell Renderers.

 ## Simple Cell Renderer